tianhaoluo/udacity_dend_pyspark_capstone/README.md

 # Step 5: Complete Project Write Up
 ## Clearly state the rationale for the choice of tools and technologies for the project.
-Propose how often the data should be updated and why.
+Q: Propose how often the data should be updated and why.

-As often as the data provider update their dataset, which is not very often.
+A: As often as the data provider update their dataset, which is not very often.
 If we opt to run the latest version of the dataset, we can run it every several months, whenever the providers are updating the data.

-Write a description of how you would approach the problem differently under the following scenarios:
+## Write a description of how you would approach the problem differently under the following scenarios:

-The data was increased by 100x.
+Q: The data was increased by 100x.

-Use a more advanced version of AWS EMR cluster.
+A: Use a more advanced version of AWS EMR cluster.

-The data populates a dashboard that must be updated on a daily basis by 7am every day.
+Q: The data populates a dashboard that must be updated on a daily basis by 7am every day.

-Incorporate Airflow to schedule the task.
+A: Incorporate Airflow to schedule the task.
 I didn't use Airflow for this project since pyspark alone is sufficient for this specific task.

-The database needed to be accessed by 100+ people.
+Q: The database needed to be accessed by 100+ people.

-Just give appropriate permission to my team for the S3 bucket.
+A: Just give appropriate permission to my team for the S3 bucket.
 (Give most of them read access, give the core development team read and write access)